RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 Send in Blue is a European ESP who, in their words, tailors its all-in-one suite to suit the marketing needs of growing SMBs in tough markets.
 Watch their explainer video

-Aweber are a long established company on a mission to deliver powerfully-simple email marketing software for small businesses that does 90% of the work for you.
+AWeber are a long established company on a mission to deliver powerfully-simple email marketing software for small businesses that does 90% of the work for you.

 Most of these services only enable you to automate a single RSS feed in an email campaign.
 This misses out on a hugely powerful opportunity that automating multiple feeds enables - personalisation.
 To find out how powerful this can be, and how to automate multiple RSS feed newsletters, continue reading below.